-Broadens the student's perception of and appreciation for the humanities by exploring the contribution of the arts to the individual and to society.
-Emphasis is given to modern developments in such areas as the visual, performing, literary, and environmental arts.
+Broadens the student's perception of and appreciation for the humanities of the world by exploring the contribution of the arts to the individual and to society.
+Emphasis is given to developments in such areas as the visual, performing, and literary arts.
 Concepts basic to a systematic understanding of the humanities in relation to everyday life are examined through a variety of media and aesthetic experiences.
 Prerequisite: Eligibility for enrollment into ENGL 101; or permission of the Instructor.
 (Core A)(D)